FNRC/MP-SDWN/README.md

-# MP--SDWN
+# MP-SDWN
-MP-SDWN is an SDN framework programmable enterprise WLANs.
-It provides multiple paths for reinforing the associations between APs and terminals.
-Also the multiple APIs offered by MP-SDWN enable the platform can be customized as developers' own demands.
+MP-SDWN is a novel WLAN system based on SDN and NFV, which provide seamless mobility, high throughput and flow-level transmission control for client.
+It maintains a same identification for one client on several adjacent physic APs simultaneously, to support multiple connections from multiple APs when client migrates or stays in the wireless signal overlap area.
+The multiple APIs offered by MP-SDWN enable the platform can be customized as developers' own demands.